 First of all, Thank You for your service, your sacrifices, and a job well done.
 AND, especially if you served in combat, or a combat zone, or overseas, WELCOME HOME!
 If you were deployed to a combat zone or experienced traumas in the line of duty you may be experiencing Post Traumatic Stress Disorder (PTSD), Military Sexual Trauma (MST) or Moral Injury (MI).

-If you are a veteran with Post Traumatic Stress Disorder (PTSD), Military Sexual Trauma (MST) or Moral Injury, please contact me regarding the services I offer/provide, or go to one of the web sites below to find non-VA assistance sometimes a little or no charge.
+If you are a veteran with Post Traumatic Stress Disorder (PTSD), Military Sexual Trauma (MST) or Moral Injury (MI), please contact me ( 585-704-0376) regarding the services I offer/provide, or go to one of the web sites below to find non-VA assistance sometimes at little or no charge.
 The invisible wounds you are experiencing will not heal over time unless they are addressed, and EFT is the best drug-free treatment available.

 To watch these videos in Full Screen or Theater Mode:

 - Click on "YouTube" icon

 - Once on YouTube you can click on the Full Screen Icon.